diversen/pebble-framework-docs/docs/Auth.md

 ## Auth

-The `Pebble\Auth` class is ued to authenticate users using the database table `auth`.
+The `Pebble\Auth` class is used to authenticate users using the database table `auth`.
 The Auth instance is created using a `Pebble\DB` object and an array of `cookie settings`.

 The cookie settings could look something like this: